sebpiller/smart-lamp/smart-lamp-sequencer/README.md

 A tool to programmatically record a list of manipulations to do on a smart lamp.

-That in rhythm with a metronom that dispatch the .
+That in rhythm with a metronome that dispatch the .

 ## Write your own scripted sequence of changes